Sir James Bell, 1st Baronet

-Sir James Bell, 1st Baronet, DL JP (1850 – 1929) was a 19th-century Scottish shipping owner and coal-exporter who served as Lord Provost of Glasgow from 1892 to 1896.
+Sir James Bell, 1st Baronet, DL JP (1850 – 1929) was a Scottish shipping owner and coal-exporter who served as Lord Provost of Glasgow from 1892 to 1896.

 Life

 He was born in Glasgow on 16 January 1850, the son of John Bell, a collector of customs.
 In 1890 he lived at 7 Marlborough Terrace in Glasgow.

-He was senior partner of Bell Brothers & McLelland, shipowners, usually using D & W Henderson Ltd as their builder, mainly using the Meadowside shipyard.
+He was a senior partner of Bell Brothers & McLelland, shipowners, usually using D & W Henderson Ltd as their builder, mainly using the Meadowside shipyard.

 Bell served as Lord Provost of Glasgow from 1892 to 1896.
 In his role as Lord Provost he was most notable for adding electricity to the city streets, officially switching on the first street lights in 1893.
 He also improved the city sewage treatment and organised a new park, now known as Bellahouston Park.
 For his service, he was created a baronet as "Baronet of Marlborough Terrace" by Queen Victoria in 1895.

 He served as Honorary Colonel of the 1st Lanarkshire Rifle Volunteers from 7 October 1893 to 3 December 1902.

 In 1905 he lived at Montgreenan House near Kilwinning.

 He died at Montgreenan in 1929.